SAFETAG/SAFETAG/en/exercises/capacity_assessment_cheatsheet/instructions.md

  * Specific programs or other work outside of publicly stated mission that are high-risk
  * Program use of technology (SMS surveys, blogs, facebook pages, other websites, media recording and broadcast ...?)

-Technical:
+Technical

- * Primary website:
+ * Primary website
- * Additional websites:
+ * Additional websites
  * Website technologies (content management, hosting provider)
  * Technology in use:
    * Desktop software (OS, Office)